clintsrc/ReadmeGen/README.md

 ## Tests

 Test instructions:

+Custom Vehicle:
+1. Try creating a custom Car.
+2. Try a custom Truck.
+3. Try a custom Motorbike.

+Towing
+1. Try towing using a Truck
+2. Try towing using a Car.
+3. Try towing the truck you're using to tow!

+Wheelie:
-1. Try generating a README with license, and another that has no license (select None).
+1. Try doing a wheelie with a Motorbike.
-2. For the contact questions try these account entry combinations: both, neither, github only, email only
+2. Try doing a wheelie with a Truck.

 ## Questions